 Transparent shell snail

 Nearly one thousand kilometers (about 609 miles) below sea level in a Croatian cave system, scientists discovered a creepy snail that has a translucent shell.
 Good luck trying to find one, though.
 Even if you could dive deep enough, the creatures are as tiny as they are rare.
 Though the cave was home to many types of snails, scientists only recovered one specimen of this species.
-This is how much sleep some cute animals need.

 Remember the film Alien?
 The title character, Xenomorph, injects its embryo into the body of an astronaut.
 A few days later … BAM!
 A baby alien pops out of the poor guy’s chest.
 Well, about a year ago a researcher in Australia discovered a wasp that injects its eggs into its victim, such as a moth caterpillar.
 As the eggs grow, they consume the caterpillar’s insides until they burst out of its body as fully formed larvae.
 It doesn’t end there.
 Sometimes the caterpillar survives in a zombified state, doomed to live out its life protecting the new communal cocoon until the day the larvae emerge as wasps.
 The researcher, obviously a sci-fi fan, dubbed the wasp the Dolichogenidea xenomorph.
 Think of it as another sequel in the Alien canon.

 Is that a monkey … or Voldemort?
 Either way, you wouldn’t want to run into one of these in the darkest jungle.
 Or maybe you do?
 According to Wired.co.uk, these critically endangered snub-nosed monkeys from Myanmar tend to get water in their nose when it rains, so do what researchers do and locate them by their sneezes.